 Overlap rate and outranking

 From the auction insights report, get the data of overlap rate and exceeding to compare the performance of high-value products against competitors.
 With increased bids, you can show at the top of the results for holiday products.
 Thus, the clickthrough rate and shopper engagement will improve too.

 Target mobile users

-Take advantage of customer near you by increasing bid adjustments for targeting location extensions.
-This works best if you also have brick and mortar store along with an online store.
+Take advantage of a customer near you by increasing bid adjustments for targeting location extensions.
+This works best if you also have a brick and mortar store along with an online store.